100 Notable alumni of

 -

-Oscar Luigi Scalfaro was President of Italy from 1992 to 1999.
+Oscar Luigi Scalfaro was an Italian politician who served as the president of Italy from 1992 to 1999.
 A member of Christian Democracy (DC), he became an independent politician after the DC's dissolution in 1992, and was close to the centre-left Democratic Party when it was founded in 2007.
 Before his election to the Presidency, he was a member of the Chamber of Deputies for Turin for 44 years from 1948 to 1992.

 -